musfiqueDuh/musfiqueDuh/README.md

-- 👋 Hi, I’m @musfiqueDuh
+- 👋 Hi, I’m Musfique B. Mahin aka. @musfiqueDuh
 - 👀 I’m interested in Creative Visual Design & tech Stuffs
 - 🌱 I’m currently learning Ai and Related Languages
 - 💞️ I’m looking to collaborate on any Companies that needs solution on Web Design and Dev